Table of Contents

-Many people believe that looks is the biggest shortcoming when it comes to humanizing a brand through marketing cartoon videos.
-Plenty of business owners see videos as ‘goofy’, ‘immature’ or ‘jokey.’
+Many people believe that looks are the biggest shortcoming when it comes to humanizing a brand through marketing cartoon videos.
+Plenty of business owners see videos as ‘goofy’, ‘immature’, or ‘jokey.’
 Perhaps that’s because of the wrong notion that cartoons are for kids.

 Besides, we’ve already established that flexibility is one of the biggest assets when working with cartoon videos.
 And you can certainly bend cartoon marketing videos to fit your brand’s overall tone and make them more emotionally on-point to boost their humanization and engagement potential.